Starsurfer78/Arduino-MQTT-Lawn-Mower/Readme.txt

 Upload the Nano code to the Arduino Nano
 Upload the NodeMCU code to the NodeMCU Board   (includes new code) Upload the TFT Code to the TFT MEGA Shield
-Upload the ESP32_Rover Code to the ESP32 Board (GPS) Upload the BMP Files to the TFT SD Card
+Upload the BMP Files to the TFT SD Card

-(I needed to use the "old bootloader" option in the Arduino IDE to get the sketch to upload to the NANO) Perimeter Wire - Sender_station_V1 needs to be uploaded to the Arduino in the perimeter wire transmitter.

 Libraries